Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Dying, Wounds, Scars and Healing</b></summary>
-<u><b>Dying:</b></u> When you have 0 Hit Points, you're <b>Dying</b>.
-While dying, you get a <b>Wound</b> at the end of each of your turns.
+<u><b>Dying:</b></u> When you have 0 Hit Points, all damage you sustain is converted to <b>Wounds</b>.
+If you have 0 HP and you get Wounded, roll Might with a penalty equal to your number of Wounds.
+On a Failure, you're <b>Dying</b>.
+At the end of each of your turns when you're Dying, you gain 1 Wound.

 If you reach 10 Wounds, you die - make a new character.
-Each point of damage taken while you're dying also gives you 1 Wound.

 While Dying, you can spend your entire turn (action and movement) to try and stabilize.
-Roll Might, and on a success you stabilize and return to 1 HP.
+Roll Might, and on a success you stabilize and you're not Dying anymore.
 An ally can spend their action to attempt to stabilize you, but they need some medical tools for that.
 Whatever happens, if you regain HP, like from healing magic or potions, you stabilize.

 Stabilizing does not heal your Wounds.
 You can however heal all your wounds by taking a <b>Scar</b>.
 You decide whether your Scar takes place in your Inventory or Mind.
 You can't remove Scars except with exceptional magic or other very complicated tasks.
 However, when you do get a scar, you also note down the situation in which you acquired it.
 You can use your new Scar as if it were a Savvy.

 <u><b>Healing:</b></u> An 8-hour rest in good conditions (something to eat, warm, and sheltered) removes all Wounds and heals HP to full.
-A 10-minute break where you eat a sandwich or something heals 1d6+Might HP, although only once per day.
+An hour-long break where you eat a sandwich or something heals all HP, although only once per day; this is called <b>Lunch</b>.
 </details>

 ***